AdobeDocs/experience-manager-core-components.en/help/email/using.md

 ## Installing the Email Core Components {#installation}

-The Email Core Components can be used with AEM 6.5 and AEM as a Cloud Service.
+The Email Core Components can be used with AEM 6.5.
 See the [Requirements section of the Email Core Components Introduction document](introduction.md#requirements) for more information.
-However the installation steps will differ depending on which type of AEM installation you have.

-### AEM as a Cloud Service {#aemaacs}

-Simply create an AEM project using the AEM project archetype.

-### AEM 6.5 {#aem-65}

 The Email Core Components are built on the AEM Core Components.
 Because the Core Components are not shipped with AEM, you must first install the AEM Core Components before installing the Email Core Components.